Understanding Flex Property: The Hybrid Solution

 Retail/Light Industrial

-Flex spaces serve a diverse range of innovative businesses that don’t fit neatly into traditional real estate categories.
+Flex spaces serve a diverse range of different businesses that don’t fit neatly into traditional real estate categories.
 Their versatility makes them the ideal choice for modern operations that require both professional workspace and functional industrial capabilities under one roof.
+Let’s take a look:

 E-Commerce Companies

-Perfect for businesses needing fulfillment centers integrated with administrative offices for seamless operations and inventory management.
+Perfect for businesses needing fulfillment centers integrated with administrative offices for seamless operations and inventory management and potential showrooms for customer facing sales and service.

 Biotech Startups

 Ideal for companies blending laboratory research spaces with professional administrative areas for team collaboration.
-Medical lab, FDA clean rooms, and pharmaceutical.
+Medical labs, FDA clean rooms, and pharmaceutical are a few potentials.

 Craft Beer Breweries

-Combines production facilities with customer-facing tasting rooms and retail spaces for a complete business experience.
-Beer, winery, and craft distillery operations.
+Combines production facilities with customer consuming tasting rooms and retail spaces for a complete business experience.
+Beer brewery, urban winery, and craft distillery operations are a few uses.

 Light Manufacturers

-Supports production operations alongside design studios and client meeting spaces for integrated workflows.
+Production operations alongside design studios and client meeting spaces for integrated work.
+Sewing shops, custom apparel, tech industry, etc.

 Creative Agency Studios